What are the most effective ab exercises?

 Well, lucky for you.
-You no longer have to wonder which ab exercises can give your core the best bang for your buck.
+You no longer have to wonder which exercises to include in your ab workouts.

-Because ACE did the heavy lifting for us and came up with 13 best and most effective moves for your abs that get you fast and biggest results.
+Because ACE did the heavy lifting for you and came up with 13 best and most effective ab exercises that get you fast results.

 The study compared 15 of the most common abs exercises and ranked them from the least to most effective.

-Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and oblique, but also in the rectus femoris.
+Each exercise was monitored using electromyography equipment to test muscle activation not only in the rectus abdominus and obliques but also in the rectus femoris.

 1. Bicycle Crunch